Apollo9999/Outlier-Detection-using-Boosting/README.md

 Ensemble Technique - Boosting

 ```
-Models used in Boosting (For Outlier Elimination)
+Models used in Efficient Boosting  (For Outlier Elimination)

 1. Inter-quartile Range or Box-Plot Method
 2. Isolation Forest Method